Battle of Lunalonge 1349 • Late Middle Ages

 Summary

-A small local battle in Saintonge: a French force attempts to intercept an English convoy returning from a raid, but falls into a well-prepared ambush.
+A small local battle in Saintonge: a French force tried to intercept an English raiding convoy but fell into a well-prepared ambush.
+Near Limalonges, Jean de Lille (~1,500 men) intercepted Thomas Coke (~500 Anglo-Gascons); the French held the advantage by day but lost their horses when captured.

 Historical context

-After the loss of numerous strongholds, the English multiply raids in Poitou and Saintonge.
-A well-placed ambush by Thomas Coke leads to a clear French defeat.
+After losing many strongholds, the English multiplied raids in Poitou and Saintonge.
+A well-placed ambush by Thomas Coke led to a clear French defeat.
+The battle formed part of a series of Anglo-Gascon raids in western Gascony in summer 1349, as Jean de Lille besieged Lusignan.

 Tactics